uwmisl/poretitioner/Readme.md

 Poretitioner
 =============

-Poretitioner is an application for reading reporter proteins from nanopores sensors.
+Poretitioner is an application for reading reporter proteins from nanopore sensors.

 ## Getting Started: Users